07shriyab/Airbnb/README.md

 ![](Images/multipleregressionequation.png)

 This is the screenshot of the independent variables and dependent variables:
-- host_total_listings_count: number of listings owned and operated by a single host.
+- ``host_total_listings_count``: number of listings owned and operated by a single host.
 This shows how experienced the host is when setting prices.
 Therefore, it will be a strong comparison when predicting prices for certain situations.
-- Neighbourhood_cleansed_Cat: this is where the location becomes important in predicting prices.
+- ``neighbourhood_cleansed_Cat``: this is where the location becomes important in predicting prices.
 For example, if the neighbourhood is in-demand, then raise the prices and if the neighbourhood is in less demand, then lower prices.
 This was encoded into ordinal values.
-- Room_type_Cat: If the room offers an en-suite bathroom or a private balcony, it will help the rental property to stand out and this will affect the price.
+- ``room_type_Cat``: If the room offers an en-suite bathroom or a private balcony, it will help the rental property to stand out and this will affect the price.
 This was encoded into ordinal values.

 This multiple regression provides these  results:
 - intercept: 155
-- Coefficient: 0.07 for the host_total_listing_counts, 1.15 for the neighbourhood_cleansed_Cat, and -51.002 for room_type_Cat.
+- Coefficient: 0.07 for the ``host_total_listing_counts``, 1.15 for the ``neighbourhood_cleansed_Cat``, and -51.002 for ``room_type_Cat``.

 3. KKN(K-Nearest Neighbours) Regression